-The selling stockholders must sell their shares at a fixed price per share of \$, which is the per share price of the shares being offered in our initial public offering, until such time as our shares are listed on a national securities exchange.
+The selling stockholders will not make any sales of their shares until such time as our shares are listed on a national securities exchange.
 Thereafter, the shares offered by this prospectus may be sold by the selling stockholders from time to time in the open market, through privately negotiated transactions or a combination of these methods, at market prices prevailing at the time of sale or at negotiated prices.
 By separate prospectus (the "IPO Prospectus"), we have registered an aggregate of shares of our Class A common stock which we are offering for sale to the public through our underwriters.